Local Hyperthermia: Turning Up The Heat On Cancer

 It is always important to reiterate that, as with other therapies, Local Hyperthermia should ideally fit into a broader healing setup rather than thinking of it as a stand-alone treatment.
 To fully garner the benefits offered by Local Hyperthermia and to ensure a lasting whole body wellness, this therapy should ideally incorporate other suitable cancer-killing primary treatments as part of a concerted effort to tame cancer.
 The ‘perfect partner’ treatment for Local Hyperthermia would be Metronomic Therapy.
 This is a natural and easily tolerated form of chemotherapy.
-Insulin Potentiated Therapy could also be used in conjunction with Local Hyperthermia.
+IPT could also be used in conjunction with Local Hyperthermia.

 Depending on the state of the cancer and the assessment of the doctor, other primary treatments that could be paired with Local Hyperthermia include Metabolic Treatments which present an easy way to stop energy production inside the cancerous tumour.
 Viral Immune Therapy which kills cancer cells, leaving the healthy ones untouched, is worthy of consideration as a cancer therapy that has the potential of being enhanced by hyperthermia.

 Other primary therapies that have the potential to be enhanced by the use of Local Hyperthermia include Anti-Angiogenic which selectively stops cancer’s blood vessels.
 Herbal Medicine which, like Local Hyperthermia, enhances the effectiveness of chemotherapy and radiotherapy while minimising any potential side effects is a key feature of primary therapies.
 It has the potential of further enhancing the efficacy of Local Hyperthermia as a treatment.